716green/nuxt-workshop/README.md

 </script>
 ```

-### Exercise 3 (SEO in Nuxt with Vue Meta)

-Setup the required Meta Tags for your application on two levels:

-- Global Level (nuxt.config.js)
-- Local Level (About Component)

 ## Nuxt Plugins
 Nuxt.js Plugins allows us to define **Javascript Plugins** that we can run before instantiating the root Vue.js Application.